 - G. Drive-Up/Drive-In/Drive-Through Uses and Facilities.
 Drive-up or drivethrough uses and facilities shall conform to following standards, which are intended to calm traffic, protect pedestrian comfort and safety (Figures 1 and 2). - 1.
-The drive-up/drive through facility shall orient to an alley, driveway, or interior parking area, and not a street; and
+The drive-up/drive facility shall through orient to an alley, driveway,

+Acceptable or interior parking area, and not a street; and